1Yr·

 Should you change your strategy now?

 No. You should sit down and do your own calculations and research.
-In addition to the bare figures, your own strategy also includes your own psychology, risk tolerance and investment horizon.
+In addition to the bare figures, your own strategy also includes your own psychology, risk appetite and investment horizon.

 Why did I talk about an investment horizon of 15 years at the beginning?

 Within the next 15 years, I would expect the taxes and costs that apply today.
-To speculate on changes would be negligent.
-Since dividends do not cause transaction costs and I personally would not want to hold a million-dollar portfolio with a neobroker, I consider distributors to be the better choice for this situation.
+It would be negligent to speculate on changes.
+Since dividends do not incur any transaction costs and I personally would not want to hold a portfolio worth millions with a neobroker, I think distributors are the better choice for this situation.

-With one, and especially myinvestment horizon of 30+ years, the situation is different.
-There I go with the Thesaurierer and the manual withdrawal.
+With one, and above all myinvestment horizon of 30+ years, the situation is different.
+I go with the accumulator and manual withdrawal.
 This is my personal assessment.

 Thanks for reading!